punchy98/homelab/README.md

 # 🧪 Maldonado Homelab

 Welcome to the Maldonado Homelab — a modular, infrastructure-as-code-driven environment for testing, development, and automation.
 This lab is built to support hands-on experimentation with modern DevOps, networking, and security tools.
 The focus is on automation, observability, and clean infrastructure practices.

-This repo/readme will get updates sparingly as I am now using a selfhosted GitLab instance to host all my homelab code.
+Note - This repo/readme will get updates sparingly as I am now using a selfhosted GitLab instance to host all my homelab code.
 ---

 ## 🏗️ Core Architecture